oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 The PINGREQ packet is sent from a Client to the Server.
 It can be used to:

 - Indicate to the Server that the Client is alive in the absence of any other MQTT-SN Control Packets being sent from the Client to the Server.
-For more information refer to [3.1.6](#keep-alive).
+For more information refer to [3.1.6 "Keep Alive"](#keep-alive).

 - Request that the Server responds to confirm that it is alive and that it has a Virtual Connection for the Client.

 - Exercise the network to determine whether communications are working.

 - Inform the Server that the Client has awoken from being Asleep and is now waiting for any queued up Application Messages at the Server to be sent to it.
-For more information refer to [4.14.2](#sleeping-clients).
+For more information refer to [4.14.2 "Sleeping Clients"](#sleeping-clients).

 ### 3.11.1 PINGREQ Header <a id='pingreq-header'></a>

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to [2.1](#structure-of-an-mqtt-sn-control-packet) for a detailed description.
+Refer to [2.1 "Structure of an MQTT-SN Control Packet"](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### 3.11.2 Packet Identifier <a id='ppreq---packet-identifier'></a>